alphaeron/congen/backend/docs/DAL_CACHING_GUIDE.md

 - **Flexible TTL**: Different TTL values for different types of data
 - **Custom Key Strategies**: Various key generation strategies for different use cases
 - **Error Handling**: Graceful handling of cache misses and errors
+- **Fully Reactive**: No blocking operations, compatible with Spring WebFlux

 ## Architecture